 What we do – Science

-ECCO has established Fellowships, Grants and Travel Awards to encourage young physicians in careers and to promote innovative scientific research in IBD in Europe.
+ECCO holds an annual competition offering Fellowships, Grants and Travel Awards to encourage early career scientists, and to promote innovative scientific research in IBD in Europe.

-Fellowships are created for individuals younger than 40 years of age, who submit an original research project, which they wish to undertake abroad in a European host institute.
+ECCO Fellowships are created for individuals younger than 40 years of age, who submit an original research project, which they wish to undertake abroad in a European host institute.
 The institute will host and guide the fellow for one year and is responsible together with the fellow for the successful completion of the project.
-Fellowship recipients are awarded a total amount of EUR 60,000.-
+Fellowship recipients receive a total amount of EUR 60,000.-.

-Grants are created to support good and innovative scientific, translational or clinical research in Europe.
-These are very similar to ECCO Fellowships, with the exception that the research is typically completed directly in the institution of the applicant.
-ECCO Grant recipients are awarded a total amount of EUR 80,000.-
+ECCO Grants are created to support good, 1-year basic science, translational or clinical research projects in ECCO Member Countries, also for scientists, who are not yet 40 years of age.
+Research is typically completed directly in the institution of the applicant.
+ECCO Grant recipients are awarded a total amount of EUR 80,000.-.

-The D-ECCO Travel Award offers an opportunity for dietitians in IBD to visit different IBD Centres across Europe and to observe and learn about diet and nutrition in IBD.
-The award recipient will receive a total of EUR 1,500.-.
+The D-ECCO Travel Award provides support to one dietitian to visit different IBD Centres across Europe and to observe and learn about diet and nutrition in IBD.
+The D-ECCO Travel Award recipient will receive a total of EUR 1,500.-.

-If you are interested in supporting young physicians and promoting innovative scientific research in IBD, feel free to contact the ECCO Office at This email address is being protected from spambots.
+If you are interested in supporting early career scientists physicians and promoting innovative scientific research in IBD, please contact the ECCO Office at This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Publications